sricharansk/LGMVIP-Data-Science/README.md

 The iris flower dataset contains numeric attributes, and it is perfect for beginners to learn ablout supervised ML algorithms, mainly how to load and handle data.

-This repistory contains the tasks done S.K.
+This repistory contains the tasks done by S.K.
 Sricharan as a Data Science internship in LETSGROWMORE.

 Watch Tutorial from here : https://youtu.be/CBCfOTePVPo